kevinyk/dj_shell_tool/README.md

 `venv_dir="blank"`

 After you copy this script, you need to set values to these variables.
-The values should be directories, `my_dir` points to the directory you want your generated django projects to go. `venv_dir` points to the virtual environment directory with your django specific pip installs.
+The values should be directories, `my_dir` points to the directory you want your generated django projects to go. `venv_dir` points to the virtual environment directory with your django specific pip installs, including `/bin/activate`.

 These are not strings!
 Don't try to use `.` as the directory, it might mess up the script's file pathing.
 Apologies.